MihirMore/100daysofcode-Python/Day-27/Final_Project/README.md

 ```

-**Descriptionm**: This is the first GUI application I built using the Tkinter library in Python.
+**Description**: This is the first GUI application I built using the Tkinter library in Python.
 I have used some components of tkinter library to create a simple GUI which calculates the kms from the miles taken as input

 - [Live Version](https://replit.com/@MihirMore1/Miles-to-Km-Converter#main.py)